 I made mine in the shape of hearts, but you can find moulds in so many different shapes and sizes; stars, flowers, shells, teddies, I’ve even seen dinosaurs and letters of the alphabet!
 The possibilities are endless and they’d all look really cute!

 You can write a message on the back of each heart if you wish, to make it even more personal or special.
-I made them as end of year gifts for my little students, but they’re also perfect as party tokens or favours for a child’s birthday.
+I made them as end of year gifts for my little students, but they’re also perfect to make for Valentine’s Day or as party tokens or party favours for a child’s birthday.
 They look especially pretty arranged altogether in a vase!

 - Silicone mould (make sure it’s heat resistant and designed for baking!)

 - Card stock in a variety of bright colours